Madchristian/Madchristian.github.io/_posts/2023-07-01-working-with-combine.md

 - **Code readability**: The high-level, declarative syntax of Combine makes the code more readable and easier to understand compared to nested closures or delegate methods.
 - **Integration with Swift UI**: Combine works seamlessly with Swift UI, allowing you to easily update your UI based on the results of network requests.

-However, as powerful as Combine is, it also has a steep learning curve and may be overkill for simple asynchronous tasks.
-In those cases, other methods like `async/await` introduced in Swift 5.5 might be more appropriate.
-It's always important to choose the right tool for the job!

 ---

-Continuing from where we left off, let's dig deeper into some of the most useful methods provided by the Combine framework.

 ## `map` and `tryMap`